mui/material-ui/test/README.md

 #### Run the core mocha unit/integration test suite.

-To run all of the unit tests just run `yarn test:unit`
+To run all of the unit and integration tests just run `yarn test:unit`

 If you want to `grep` for certain tests just add `-- -g STRING_TO_GREP` and change STRING_TO_GREP.